UWPCE-PythonCert/Py300/source/async.rst

 A coroutine isn't a future, but they can be wrapped in one by the event loop.

 For the most part, you don't need to work directly with futures.

+**NOTE:** there is also the ``concurrent.futures`` module, which provides "future" objects that work with threads or processes, rather than an async event loop.

 The Event Loop
 --------------